chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 # What's the Big Idea?

-+ DevOps is the union tools, practices and culture
++ DevOps is a union of tools, practices and culture.
 + Software development is new product development.
 + Learning is your competitive advantage.
 + Continuous improvement toward continuous delivery.